NYUdevops-products/products/README.md

 Vagrantfile         - sample Vagrant file that installs Python 3 and PostgreSQL
 ```
 ## Service Descriptions
+The following operations can be performed on the product services

+List all products: [GET] /products
+List products by ID: [GET] /products/int:id
-Create a new product
+Create a new product: [POST] /products

-Update a product
+Update a product: [PUT] /products/int:id

-Delete a product
+Delete a product: [DELETE] /products/int:id

-List products

-read the resource
+Update status of product:

 ## How to run